OfficeDev/Project-docs-pr/api/StatusAssignmentCollection.md

 ### <a id="GetByGuid_Guid_uid_"></a>GetByGuid(Guid uid)

-Gets a status assignment object from the collection with the specified GUID.
+Gets a status assignment object from the collection with the specified Guid.

 #### Syntax